About Code Compliance

 The City of Peoria formed an Ad-hoc City Council Subcommittee September 4, 2018 to review and potentially update city residential property maintenance codes.
 The committee reviewed the city codes and determined that there was a need for administrative clean-up that would assist staff with enforceability, but no major changes were deemed warranted at this time.
 The committee provided the recommended corrections and presented them to Council at the March 19, 2019 study session.

-The City of Peoria would like the public to review the recommended code changes and provide any input or comments about draft corrections.
-The public is invited to submit their feedback to the city using the following form: submit feedback regarding proposed Code Compliance changes.
-Staff will then review the comments with the Council Subcommittee and move forward with its final recommendations for Council approval at the May 21, 2019 Council Meeting.
+The City of Peoria provided the public with the opportunity to review the recommended code changes and provide any input or comments about draft corrections.
+A public comment period was held from April 24, 2019 through May 8, 2019.
+Staff reviewed the comments with the Council Subcommittee, and final recommendations were presented for Council approval at the May 21, 2019 Council Meeting.

-The City will Post the Committee Recommended Changes (PDF) for Public Comment on NHSD Website - April 23 – May 7, 2019.
+The City posted the Committee Recommended Changes (PDF) for Public Comment on NHSD Website - April 23 – May 7, 2019.

-NHSD staff will also provide a public informational booth for comments or questions at the following locations or events:
+NHSD staff also provided a public informational booth for comments or questions at the following locations or events:

 - Paloma Community Park ground breaking, April 30th, 2019 from 9:00am to 10:30am